UbiPhysio: Support Daily Functioning, Fitness, and Rehabilitation with Action Understanding and Feedback in Natural Language: Results

-As the results indicate, the T5-large model demonstrates the most promising performance in this action description task, despite its smaller size compared to large language models (LLMs) such as Llama 2 7B and ChatGLM2 6B.
-The Llama 2 7B model's fine-tuning on our data for this task was unsuccessful, despite our attempts to modify various hyperparameters of the LoRa framework, learning rate, and input/output lengths.
-A representative training curve of this model is depicted in Fig~\ref{fig:fig8}, where the training loss does not decrease as expected.
-The performance disparities among the models may stem from their differing architectures and training objectives.
-The task at hand resembles language translation, converting discrete action tokens (a form of 'second language') into formal language.
+In general, the performance disparities among the models may stem from their different architectures and training objectives.
+The task at hand resembles language translation, converting discrete action tokens (a form of ``second language'') into formal language.
 This task might be more effectively tackled by sequence-to-sequence (Seq2Seq) models, such as the T5 family.
-For LLMs like Llama, the 'translation task' becomes more challenging due to their decoder-only architecture and autoregressive objective, as predicting the next token based on previous ones is not particularly beneficial in this context.
-However, ChatGLM2 6B does produce some meaningful results, which could be owed to its blank-filling objective during pre-training, facilitating fine-tuning in a Seq2Seq manner.
+For LLMs like Llama, the ``translation task'' becomes relatively more challenging due to their decoder-only architecture and autoregressive objective.
+However, ChatGLM2 6B does produce some meaningful results, which may be owed to its blank-filling objective during pre-training, facilitating fine-tuning in a Seq2Seq manner.